bdunko/Charon-s-Obol/notes/Obol/Polish.md

 - [ ] Improve prometheus indicator - make the text 'pop' in like the phase text
-- [ ] Don't show tooltip while a coin is flipping (so that using a reflip power on a coin closes its tooltip)
 - [ ] Need some visual effect to denote passive
 	- [ ] ideal - rotating pixel around edge, but we would need to do a lot of annoying handling for this; it is not generalizable.
 We would need to hand-make an animation for each possible coin shape that has a passive.
 This is doable but inconvenient, especially for trials.
 In this case, we may as well just make the trial coin size uniform.
 There isn't really a good reason for them to be differnet like they are now tbh.
 - [ ] Patron token passives (Charon included) should do an additional animation or raise or jiggle or something when they trigger.
 I could see a slight rotation shake being effective for both this and for coin payoffs.